stevearc/pypicloud/doc/topics/storage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Argument:** string

 The name of the Azure Storage Account.
+If not present, will look for the
+``AZURE_STORAGE_ACCOUNT`` environment variable.

 ``storage.storage_account_key``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Argument:** string

 A valid access key, either key1 or key2.
+If not present, will look for the ``AZURE_STORAGE_KEY`` environment variable.

 ``storage.storage_container_name``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~